 Soon, mothers began applying talc to irritated skin from children's diapers.
 The Johnsons took note and added a fragrance that became one of the most recognizable in the world.
 They sifted the talcum powder in tin boxes and in 1893 began selling it as Johnson's baby powder.

-In the late 50s, J&J discovered that talc from its main mineral source for the United States market in the Italian Alps contained tremolite.
+In the late 50s, J&J discovered that talc from its main mining source for the US market in the Italian Alps contained tremolite.
 It is one of six minerals - along with chrysotile, actinolite, amosite, anthophyllite and crocidolite - found in nature as crystalline fibers known as asbestos, a recognized carcinogen.
-Some of these compounds, including tremolite, also present themselves as insignificant "non-asbestiform" rocks.
+Some of these compounds, including tremolite, also occur as insignificant "non-asbestiform" rocks.
 Both forms often occur together and in talc deposits.

-J&J's concern at the time was that the contaminants made the powder abrasive and sent tons of Italian talc to a private laboratory in Columbus, Ohio, to find ways to improve the appearance, touch and purity of the dust by removing as much as possible the "grain".
+J&J's concern at the time was that contaminants would make the powder abrasive and they sent tons of Italian talcum powder to a private lab in Columbus, Ohio to find ways to improve the powder's appearance, feel, and purity by removing the "grain" as much as possible.
 In a pair of relationships of 1957 and 1958, the laboratory stated that talc contained "1% to 3% of contaminant", described as mostly fibrous and "acicular" tremolite.

-Most of the authors of these and other documents mentioned in the various articles have died.
-Sanchez, the geologist of RJ Lee, a company that has agreed to witness 100 J&J trials, said that: "the tremolite found decades ago in the company's talc, from Italy and subsequently from Vermont, was not at all a asbestos tremolite.
-Rather fragments of cleavage "from non-asbestiform tremolites".
+Most of the authors of these and other documents cited in the various articles are dead.
+Sanchez, the geologist at RJ Lee, a company who agreed to witness 100 J&J trials, said: “The tremolite found decades ago in the company's talc, from Italy and later Vermont, was by no means a tremolite of asbestos.
+Rather cleavage fragments "from non-asbestiform tremolites".

-J & J's original documents don't always make this distinction.
-In terms of health risk, regulators since the early 70s have treated small fiber-shaped particles of both forms equally.
-The United States Environmental Protection Agency, for example, "makes no distinction between splitting fibers and (comparable) fragments."
-The Occupational Safety and Health Administration (OSHA), although it eliminated the non-fibrous forms of minerals from its definition of asbestos as early as 1992, still recommends that fiber-shaped fragments indistinguishable from asbestos should be counted in exposure tests.
+The original J&J documents do not always make this distinction.
+In terms of health risk, regulators since the early 70s have treated the small, fiber-shaped particles of both forms equally.
+The US Environmental Protection Agency, for example, "does not distinguish between fibers and (comparable) fragments of cleavage."
+The Occupational Safety and Health Administration (OSHA), although it eliminated non-fibrous forms of minerals from its definition of asbestos as early as 1992, still recommends that fiber-shaped fragments indistinguishable from asbestos be counted in exposure tests.

 Never "100% clean